 For those who don’t know, kiruv clowns are those proselytizers who do outreach for the orthodox (often chabad) community.
 They have a whole schema of devices with which they lure outsiders into their perfect, warm, perfect, spiritual world.
 The family that was featured on Oprah’s show that did not for-the-love-of-god have a clue what Mickey Mouse is, make for a good example of the frum kiruv clown.

 Another rabbi set out to debate atheism even when I couldn’t be less interested in the whole subject.
 I had come to ask support for basic human rights, what I got was a philosophical debate in epicureanism.
-When a rav told me with certainty I had multiple personality disorder, I couldn’t say anything but stare back wide-eyed.
+When a rav told me with certainty I had multiple personality disorder (MPD is not even a confirmed mental illness, nevermind to make a diagnosis in one sitting!)
+I couldn’t say anything but stare back wide-eyed.
 Why thank you, what religious wisdom!
-Exactly how many personalities did you find for me, and can one give love to the other — because that’s what I actually need?
+Exactly how many of these multiple personalities did you find, and can one give love to the other — because that’s what I actually need?
 Could I have a moment to talk with my other personalities about how concerning your own is?